rails/rails/guides/source/security.md

 Injection is very tricky, because the same code or parameter can be malicious in one context, but totally harmless in another.
 A context can be a scripting, query or programming language, the shell or a Ruby/Rails method.
 The following sections will cover all important contexts where injection attacks may happen.
 The first section, however, covers an architectural decision in connection with Injection.

-### Whitelists versus Blacklists
+### Permitted lists versus Restricted lists

-NOTE: _When sanitizing, protecting or verifying something, prefer whitelists over blacklists._
+NOTE: _When sanitizing, protecting or verifying something, prefer permitted lists over restricted lists._

-A blacklist can be a list of bad e-mail addresses, non-public actions or bad HTML tags.
-This is opposed to a whitelist which lists the good e-mail addresses, public actions, good HTML tags and so on.
-Although sometimes it is not possible to create a whitelist (in a SPAM filter, for example), _prefer to use whitelist approaches_:
+A restricted list can be a list of bad e-mail addresses, non-public actions or bad HTML tags.
+This is opposed to a permitted list which lists the good e-mail addresses, public actions, good HTML tags and so on.
+Although sometimes it is not possible to create a permitted list (in a SPAM filter, for example), _prefer to use permitted list approaches_:

 * Use before_action except: [...] instead of only: [...] for security-related actions.
 This way you don't forget to enable security checks for newly added actions.
 * Allow &lt;strong&gt; instead of removing &lt;script&gt; against Cross-Site Scripting (XSS).
 See below for details.